 These bylaws set out the ground rules and operating procedures for the activities and conduct of the Florence Area Swim Team.
 The Florence Area Swim Team (F.A.S.T.) is a nonprofit corporation formed under the South Carolina Nonprofit Corporation Act, which is organized and shall be operated in accordance with the meaning and provisions of Section 501(c)(3) of the Internal Revenue Code and the regulation issued thereunder.
 The name of the Non-Profit Corporation that is organized under the Laws of Non-Profit Corporations in the State of South Carolina shall be Florence Area Swim Team, Inc., hereinafter will be referred to as the “Corporation”.

 The location of the Corporation is in Florence, South Carolina.
-The team practices on the campus of Frances Marion University in the pool located in the Smith University Center.
+The team regularly practices on the campus of Frances Marion University in the pool located in the Smith University Center as well as the YMCA pool in Hartsville.
+Should incidents occur beyond the control of the corporation board and practice not be able to be held in the locations above, the board of the corporation will secure a suitable substitute location until such time that the regular locations become available.
 The legal mailing address of the Corporation is 3313 Stockton Drive, Florence, SC 29501.

 1.3 The Corporation is a member of the South Carolina Local Swimming Committee (SCLSC).
 The SCLSC is the governing body for competitive swimming in South Carolina.
 The SCLSC is a member of USA Swimming, which is the governing body of competitive swimming in the United States.
 All coaches and swimming members of FAST must be registered with USA Swimming.